IainStevenson/docker.multi.service.reverse.proxy/readme.md

 # Purpose

-To document the research and development needed to produce and configure the following;

-A secured `docker-compose`'d orchestration of a small set of micro services running on Linux containers featuring;
+To build a secure `docker-compose`'d orchestration of a decoupled set of micro services running on Linux containers featuring;

 * A secure Reverse Proxy (NGINX) guarding all other services.
 * A secure `store` front-end Web site